Control 2.3: Change Management and Release Planning

 |---|---|

-| Power Platform Admin | Configure pipelines, manage deployments, target environment setup |
+| Power Platform Admin | Configure pipelines, manage delegated-deployment service principals, target environment setup, deployment history retention |

-| AI Governance Lead | Define approval workflows, change classification criteria |
+| AI Governance Lead | Define approval workflows, change classification criteria, CAB facilitation for Zone 3 changes |

-| Compliance Officer | Approve Zone 3 changes, verify regulatory requirements met |
+| Compliance Officer | Approve Zone 3 changes, verify regulatory requirements met, oversee change-record retention |

-| Security Admin | Security review for major changes, rollback authority |
+| Entra Security Admin | Security review for major changes; rollback authority for security-driven incidents |

 Related Controls